binarybottle/engram/README.md

 You can install the Engram layout on [Windows, macOS, and Linux](https://keyman.com/keyboards/engram) or [try it out online](https://keymanweb.com/#en,Keyboard_engram).

-Letters are optimally arranged according to a scoring model that reflects ergonomic factors that promote reduction of lateral finger movements and increase in efficient typing of high-frequency letter pairs:
+Letters are optimally arranged according to ergonomic factors that promote reduction of lateral finger movements and more efficient typing of high-frequency letter pairs:

              Y  O  U  X            W  D  C  V  Q
              I  H  E  A            R  T  S  N  Z